hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

   * A strictly stationary series with no dependence among the values.
 This is the easy case wherein we can model the residuals as white noise.
 But this is very rare.
   * A series with significant dependence among values.
 In this case we need to use some statistical models like ARIMA to forecast the data.
   * <b>Autocorrelation Function (ACF)</b>: It is a measure of the correlation between the time series with a lagged version of itself.
 For instance at lag 5, ACF would compare series at time instant ‘t1’…’t2’ with series at instant ‘t1-5’…’t2-5’ (t1-5 and t2 being end points).
   * <b>Partial Autocorrelation Function (PACF)</b>: This measures the correlation between the TS with a lagged version of itself but after eliminating the variations already explained by the intervening comparisons.
-Eg at lag 5, it will check the correlation but remove the effects already explained by lags 1 to 4.
+Eg. at lag 5, it will check the correlation but remove the effects already explained by lags 1 to 4.
   * By ploting ACF, PACF, can help us determine the lag at which the correlation is significant, also can disclose the correlation between future data and past data.
 [Check the example here][19]
     * As you can see in the example, higher bar indicating higher correlation with the lag; slower decay rate indicats higher correlation between future data and current data
 * <b>Params (p,d,q)</b> are used to determine which specific ARIMA model will be used